Have you ever heard the word “API,” and wondered, what is this? Do you have a vague idea of what you might do with an API? Let’s find out!

 A real-world example is buying movie tickets online.
 You go to the movie site; you enter your movie, name, and credit card information, and lo-and-behold, you print out your tickets.

-But what’s going on between entering your information to receiving your ticket?
+But have you asked yourself what’s going on between entering your information to receiving your ticket?
 APIs, that’s what!
 They are collaborating behind the scenes with other applications.

 How is this possible you ask?
 This type of integration is called “seamless” because you never have a clue when a software role is passed from one application to another.